 "Statistics tell us that 90% of what is said in a sermon is forgotten in 24 hours.
-So if you are banking on growing in your faith life by hearing sermons, your growth will be anemic at best." - Jason Pankau
+So if you are basing your faith life on hearing sermons, your growth will be anemic at best."

 Mentee/Mentor

 It should be our goal to willingly learn from those who are wiser than we are and then be God's conduit of wisdom for others as He leads.